 My Year of Adventure ~ Week # 19

 For the year of 2017, I have chosen to have a Year of Adventure!
 For me, that means finding adventure in the everyday.
-Sometimes my adventures take me to exciting and new places, but mostly they are the small things.
+Sometimes my adventures take me to exciting and new places, but mostly they are the small things in life.
 Things that could easily be overlooked if one is not looking!
-This week I was faced with the idea of legacy.
+This week I was faced with the idea of leaving a legacy!

 Leaving a Legacy

 I read a Huffington Post article that said, “The idea of leaving a legacy is the need or the desire to be remembered for what you have contributed to the world.
 In some cases, that contribution can be so special that the universe is unalterably changed.”(1)